ibm-cloud-docs/vpc/hpvs-deploy-pay-now.md

 1. Prepare for contract creation:
    1. Make sure to have the OpenSSL binary installed.
 For more information, see [OpenSSL](https://github.com/ibm-hyper-protect/linuxone-vsi-automation-samples){: external}.
-   2. Install the [terraform CLI](https://developer.hashicorp.com/terraform/tutorialsaws-get-started/install-cli){: external} for your environment.
+   2. Install the Terraform CLI for your environment with the [Terraform documentation](https://developer.hashicorp.com/terraform){: external}.

 2. Create the contract:
    1. Use Git to clone the [repo](https://github.com/ibm-hyper-protect/linuxone-vsi-automation-samples){: external}.